Leverage: Redemption: Development

 On April 22, 2020, IMDb TV announced that a 13-episode revival of the series had been ordered to be broadcast on its streaming service, the now-called Amazon Freevee.
 Dean Devlin, who served as executive producer on the original series, returned as executive producer for the revival alongside original series creators John Rogers and Chris Downey, who served as consulting producers and writers.
 Marc Roskin, Rachel Olschan-Wilson, and Kate Rorick are executive producers.
 Plans included Noah Wyle directing two episodes of the series and Beth Riesgraf also directing one, although Wyle wound up directing three and Beth Riesgraf two.
 Filming began August 10, 2020 in New Orleans and had wrapped as of March 2021.
 On April 5, 2021, Bellman tweeted that 16 episodes had been produced, up from the original 13.
 On December 9, 2021, IMDb TV renewed the series for a second season.
+On December 5, 2023, the series was renewed for a third season and moved to Prime Video.

 Casting

 On April 22, 2020, IMDb announced that four of the original cast members would be returning with Beth Riesgraf, Gina Bellman, and Christian Kane in main roles and Aldis Hodge with a recurring role.
 Noah Wyle was announced as a new character; the only original cast member not returning for the revival would be Timothy Hutton, following rape allegations.
 In August 2020, it was announced that Aleyse Shannon was joining the cast as a series regular appearing as Breanna Casey, a hacker who grew up with the same foster mother as Hardison.
 In March 2021, it was announced James Marsters would be guest starring in the series.